 Once called the Evel Knievel of dance, Elizabeth Streb's choreography, which she calls "POPACTION," intertwines the disciplines of dance, athletics, boxing, rodeo, the circus, and Hollywood stunt-work.
 The result is a bristling, muscle-and-motion vocabulary that combines daring with strict precision in pursuit of public acts of "pure movement."

 Streb has been a featured speaker presenting her keynote lectures at such places as TEDxMet, the Institute for Technology and Education (ISTE), POPTECH, the Institute of Contemporary Art in conversation with Brian Greene, The Brooklyn Museum of Art in conversation with A.M.
 Homes, the Rochester Institute of Technology, the National Performing Arts Convention, the Association of Performing Arts Presenters (APAP), as a keynote speaker at Chorus America, The University of Utah, as a Caroline Werner Gannett Project speaker and on NPR's Science Friday with Lisa Randall and Ira Flatow.

 In 2003, Streb established SLAM (STREB Lab for Action Mechanics) in Brooklyn, NY.
 SLAM's garage doors are always open for the community to come in and watch rehearsals, take classes, and learn to fly.

-Streb has been featured in documentaries about her work: Born to Fly directed by Catherine Gund (Aubin Pictures).
+Streb is the subject of the 2014 documentary Born to Fly directed by Catherine Gund (Aubin Pictures).
 It premiered at SXSW and the theatrical premiere will be at Film Forum September 2014.
 She has also been featured in PopAction by Michael Blackwood, PBS In The Life as one of three stories of gay individuals, PBS's Great Performances for her piece, Wild Blue Yonder, a commission from the Wolf Trap Foundation for the Performing Arts honoring the invention of the airplane in 1903 by the Wright Brothers.
 Streb's work has been seen on The David Letterman Show, CBS Sunday Morning, CNN's Showbiz Today, ABC Nightly News with Peter Jennings, Nickelodeon, NBC's Weekend Today, MTV, Channel 11's News-hour, NY 1, and on Larry King Live when she debated with Dick Armey.